 “Where light and shadow fall on your subject – that is the essence of expression and art through photography.”

-It's all about capturing moments and going where the day leads.
+It's all about capturing moments and going where the shoot leads.

-The energy of the day is never ending.
-I strive to look for the moments throughout the day you would have never noticed and wouldn't have known happened.
-I do understand that most weddings, in fact I would say all weddings, have some form of formal photography.
-I am completely okay with taking some posed photos, group photos and family photos.
-As a Documentary Wedding Photographer I try to make photos that will stand the test of time.
+The energy of the shoot is never ending.
+I strive to look for the moments.
+I am completely okay with taking some posed photos, group photos...etc.
+As a Documentary Photographer I try to make photos that will stand the test of time.
 I edit every single photo and shoot with all digital equipment.
 I use top of the line cameras, FujiFilm in case you were curious, but they're also small and compact.
 This gives me an advantage in not being noticed or recognized.
-I use natural light to help capture the scene of every wedding and how the event looked.
+I use natural light to help capture the scene of most photo shoots.
 Flash photography to me is too obtrusive.